pousse-cafe/pousse-cafe.github.io/documentation.md

 Note that Commands are not sent using Messaging.
 They are inserted directly in an in-memory queue.
 Therefore, Commands do not need to be "serializable".

+## Introducing Attributes

+Before describing the actual implementation of an Aggregate, the concept of Attribute must be introduced.
+It is central to the decoupling of domain logic and persistence logic.
+This decoupling supports the "pluggable storage" feature of Pousse-Café because it enables an abstract/domain-level description of the data model by separating it from the actual data model used for persistence.

+While the above could be achieved without Attributes, their use is recommended in order to simplify code and prevent any accidental leak of technical details into domain logic.

+An Attribute is an object encapsulating a value with a given type (the Attribute's type) and exposing a getter and a setter for this value.
+It also hides the way the value is actually stored (you may for instance have a BigDecimal Attribute actually storing its value in the form of a String).
+In that case, the implementation of the getter and the setter includes conversion logic.

+The purpose of Attributes is

+1. to simplify the interface of an enclosing class: instead of having 2 methods (one for the getter, one for the setter), a single method exposing the Attribute is enough,
+2. to simplify client code when data conversion is needed (i.e. when the type of stored value is different from the type exposed),
+3. to have an interface explicitly exposing an Attribute in the form of a single element (and not two with getter and setter sharing the same name or being prefixed with get or set respectively).

+The ``Attribute`` interface is defined as follows:

+    public interface Attribute<V> {

+         V value();

+         void value(V value);

+         default void valueOf(Attribute<T> property) {
+             value(property.value());
+         }
+    }

+It is then possible to define an enclosing interface like this:

+    interface Example {

+        Attribute<BigDecimal> x();
+    }

+Given a reference `r` to an instance of `Example`, setting `x` can be written as follows:

+    r.x().value(new BigDecimal("42"))

+Getting the value of `x` can be written as follows:

+    r.x().value()

+An implementation of `Example` could then look like this:

+    class ExampleImpl implements Example {

+        public Attribute<BigDecimal> x() {
+            return AttributeBuilder.single(BigDecimal.class)
+                .read(() -> x)
+                .write(value -> x = value)
+                .build();
+        }

+        private BigDecimal x;
+    }

+One could directly implement `Attribute` interface, but Pousse-Café provides an `AttributeBuilder` easing the writing of Attribute implementations and preventing the explicit use of anonymous classes which would cripple the code.

+In above example, `AttributeBuilder.single` returns an Attribute which expects a non-null value.
+If the value may be null, use `AttributeBuilder.optional` and make this explicit in your interface by exposing an `OptionalAttribute<T>` (which is essentially an `Attribute<Optional<T>>`).

+Let's now imagine that we need to persist instances of `Example`.
+Let's also imagine that the persistence tool we are using is able to persist the private fields of an object but does not support BigDecimal type.
+We still want `Example` to expose a BigDecimal Attribute but we need to store it using another type (e.g. String).
+Another possible implementation of `Example` could be

+    class PersistableExampleImpl implements Example {

+        public Attribute<BigDecimal> x() {
+            return AttributeBuilder.single(BigDecimal.class)
+                .usingDataAdapter(DataAdapters.stringBigDecimal())
+                .read(() -> x)
+                .write(value -> x = value)
+                .build();
+        }

+        private String x;
+    }

+In above code, `DataAdapters.stringBigDecimal()` returns an implementation of `DataAdapter<String, BigDecimal>`.
+`DataAdapter<S, T>` where `S` is the type of stored value and `T` the type of the value to store, is an interface defining two methods, `T adaptGet(S)` and `S adaptSet(T)`, respectively converting the stored value and the value to store.
+One can directly implement its own implementation of `DataAdapter` and provide it to
+`usingDataAdapter` but Pousse-Café already comes with a couple of [common ones](#common-data-adapters) defined in `DataAdapters`.

+Above approach (`Example` interface exposing an Attribute with a given type and an implementation using another type for persistence) enables the writing of code that interacts with an abstraction `Example` independently of persistence details (persisted type, conversion, etc.) which illustrates the second purpose of Attributes described at the beginning of this section.

+More information regarding Attributes can be found in [this section](#more-on-attributes).

 ## Implement Aggregates

 The central element in Pousse-Café is the Aggregate and its related Services (i.e. the Factory and the Repository).